228Labs/freeplay-google-demo/freeplay.md

 ## Batch Testing
-As you iterate on your agent you can run tests at both the [prompt](https://docs.freeplay.ai/docs/component-level-test-runs) and [end-to-end](https://docs.freeplay.ai/docs/end-to-end-test-runs) agent level.
+As you iterate on your agent you can run batch tests (aka offline experiments) at both the [prompt](https://docs.freeplay.ai/docs/component-level-test-runs) and [end-to-end](https://docs.freeplay.ai/docs/end-to-end-test-runs) agent level.
 This allows you to compare multiple different models or prompt changes and quanitfy changes head to head across your full agent execution.

 [Here](https://github.com/228Labs/freeplay-google-demo/blob/main/examples/example_test_run.py) is a code example for executing a batch test on Freeplay with the Google ADK.